rafaelh/rafaelh.github.io/_posts/2018-12-21-Installing BurpSuite on ChromeOS.md

 Once this is set up, you should be able to browse, with a bunch of warnings and broken links for secure webpages.
 The next step is to install Burp Suite's CA certificate, to get rid of these errors.

-1. Navigate to http://127.0.0.1:8080/ (The official docs say to go to http://burp/ but this will not work on ChromeOS)
+1. Navigate to **http://127.0.0.1:8080/** (The official docs say to go to http://burp/ but this will not work on ChromeOS)
-2. Click on 'CA Certificate' in the top right-hand corner
+2. Click on **CA Certificate** in the top right-hand corner
-3. Open ChromeOS settings, search for SSL and navigate to 'Manage Certificates'
+3. Open ChromeOS settings, search for SSL and navigate to **Manage Certificates**
-4. Select 'DER-encoded binary, single certificatel from the file type on the bottom left, select 'cacert.der' and click open
+4. Select **DER-encoded binary, single certificate** from the file type on the bottom left, select ```cacert.der``` and click open
-5. Tick 'Trust this certificate for identifying websites' and click okay
+5. Tick *Trust this certificate for identifying websites* and click OK

 At this point you should be set up, and able to use Burp Suite without errors.
 Happy hunting!